Viewing entries in

 Yosemite National Park

-Yosemite is doing a ticketed entry program this summer for peak hours - click here for more information to and to reserve a ticket.
-Park shuttles are operating at a limited capacity.
-Masks are required on shuttles and inside park buildings.
+Yosemite is doing a ticketed entry program for peak seasons - click here for more information to and to reserve a ticket.

 Best time to visit: Year Around